keanu-c/Proj2_ECS34/docker_setup/proj2/README.md

 * Fix EditDistance() in StringUtils.cpp
 * Write tests for DSV and XML classes
 * Edit makefile to include /testdsv and /testxml processes
+* Fix makefile to include StringDataSource.o and StringDataSink.o to link with the /testxml and /testdsv
+* Fix XML test by deleting whitespace in test names